Joh201/capital-quiz/README.md

 ### Input valiation
 * when the player inputs a response to a question, the response is checked:
-* Whether the input is a number or the input contains a number.
+* Whether the input is a number or string with a number.
 * Depending on the case the player gets appropriate feedback.
 * The player also gets suggestions on the right format of input.